AprilQx/Lora/README.md

 #### Baseline Model Predictive Power
 ![Base Untrained Qwen2.5](results/base_figures_precision2/trajectory_0_prediction.png)

-Predictions from the untrained Qwen2.5 model, showing reasonable but imprecise forecasting ability.
+Predictions from the untrained Qwen2.5 model using precision 2, showing reasonable but imprecise forecasting ability.
 #### Fine-tuned Model Performance
 ![Sample Prediction](results/finetuned_eval/figures/trajectory_0_prediction.png)
 Example of a fine-tuned model prediction on a test trajectory, demonstrating the model's ability to capture both the short-term fluctuations and long-term trends in the predator-prey dynamics.